 Pharmacogenomics is the study of how your body responds to drugs based on your DNA.
 This field of precision medicine combines pharmacology (the science of drugs) and genomics (the study of how genetic variation in your DNA impacts your biological processes).
 The goal of pharmacogenomics is to identify medications that are likely to work best for you based on your DNA.

-Most people only need to be sequenced by RxMapper once in their life and this information can help you and your doctor make better informed decisions about which drugs you should and should not take based on your DNA.
+Most people only need to be sequenced by RxMapper once in their life.
+As new drugs are developed or new insights are discovered, those advancements are automatically incorporated into your RxMapper personalized medication profile.
+This information can help you and your care team make better informed decisions about which drugs you should and should not take based on your DNA.

 No, RxMapper does not share with your employer your DNA sequencing results or any of your Protected Health Information (“PHI”).
 RxMapper is committed to protecting your privacy and only shares your Protected Health Information with you, your doctor, and your care team.
 In addition, HIPAA and GINA are federal laws that RxMapper abides by that protect your health information.

-Yes, your employer is offering RxMapper’s DNA sequencing and telehealth consults as a free benefit to you.
+Yes, your employer is offering RxMapper as a free benefit to you.

-RxMapper bills your employer directly for DNA sequencing and telehealth consults at no cost to you.
+RxMapper bills your employer directly for DNA collection, sequencing, analysis and telehealth consults at no cost to you.

-Yes, RxMapper provides DNA sequencing and telehealth consults to children.
+Yes, RxMapper provides DNA collection, sequencing, analysis, and telehealth consults to children.
 The provision of those services and who has access to the child’s health information depends on the age of the child as set forth in the table below and governed by applicable laws: